MarcNeveu/IcyDwarf/README.md

 *IcyDwarf* calculates the coupled physical-chemical evolution of an icy dwarf planet or moon.
 As of version 16.3, the code calculates:
 - The thermal evolution of an icy dwarf planet, with no chemistry, but with rock hydration, dehydration, hydrothermal circulation, core cracking, tidal heating, and porosity.
 The depth of cracking and a bulk water:rock ratio by mass in the rocky core are also computed.
 - Whether cryovolcanism is possible by the exsolution of volatiles from cryolavas.
-- Equilibrium fluid and rock chemistries resulting from water-rock interaction in subsurface oceans in contact with a rocky core.
+- Equilibrium fluid and rock chemistries resulting from water-rock interaction in subsurface oceans in contact with a rocky core, up to 200ºC and 1000 bar.

 *IcyDwarfPlot* creates interactive displays of outputs from the following *IcyDwarf* functionalities:
 - Thermal Evolution
 - Core cracking
+- Equilibrium fluid and rock compositions.

 There is currently no display of cryovolcanism or geochemistry outputs from *IcyDwarf*.